Variation of anticyclotomic Iwasawa invariants in Hida families: Introduction

-We conclude this introduction with the following overview of the contents of this paper.
-In the next section, we briefly recall the Hida theory used in this paper, following the exposition in \cite[\S{1}]{EPW} for the most part.
-In Section~\ref{sec:heegner}, we describe an extension of the construction of big Heegner points to ``imprimitive'' branches of the Hida family, an extension necessary for the purposes of this paper.
+We conclude this Introduction with an overview of the contents of the paper.
+In the next section, we briefly recall the Hida theory that we need, following the exposition in \cite[\S{1}]{EPW} for the most part.
+In Section~\ref{sec:heegner}, we describe a key extension of the construction of big Heegner points of \cite{LV-MM} to ``imprimitive'' branches of the Hida family.
 In Section~\ref{sec:p-adicL}, we construct two-variable $p$-adic $L$-functions attached to a Hida family and to each of its irreducible components (or branches), and prove Theorem~\ref{thm:3.6.2} relating the two.
 This theorem is the key technical result of this paper, and the analytic part of Theorem~\ref{thmA} follows easily from this.
 In Section~\ref{sec:Selmer}, we deduce the algebraic part of Theorem~\ref{thmA} using the residual Selmer groups studied in \cite[\S{3.2}]{pollack-weston}.
-Finally, in Section~\ref{sec:applications} we give the applications of our results to the anticyclotomic main conjecture.
+Finally, in Section~\ref{sec:applications} we give the applications of our results to the anticyclotomic Iwasawa main conjecture. \sk

+\emph{Acknowledgements.} During the preparation of this paper, F.C. was partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 682152); C.K. was partially supported by an AMS--Simons Travel Grant; M.L. was partially supported by PRIN 2010-11 ``Arithmetic Algebraic Geometry and Number Theory'' and by PRAT 2013 ``Arithmetic of Varieties over Number Fields''.